 3.6 Check Retention & Destruction

-According to the terms of the Key Capture agreement, clients are required to maintain a policy and process related to the secure retention and destruction of processed checks.
-While every client should develop a process and standard that makes sense for their business, Key recommends the following:
+According to the terms of the Key Capture agreement, you are required to maintain a policy and process related to the secure retention and destruction of processed checks.
+While every client should develop a process and standard that makes sense for your business, Key recommends the following: